looppulse/simulator/README.md

     1. Beacon's proximity UUID
     2. Beacon's major value
     3. Beacon's minor value
-    4. Type of beacon events: `didRangeBeacons` or `didExitRegion`
+    4. Type of beacon events: `didEnterRegion`, `didRangeBeacons` or `didExitRegion`
     5. Timestamp when the event was created on the device
     6. Visitor's UUID which is unique per device
   * You can refer to a [sample JSON](sample_beacon_event.json)
-  * Normally Loop Pulse's mobile SDK will send `didRangeBeacons` once every second for the first 5 seconds when the device is in proximity with the given iBeacon.
-Then there will be no more events until such device leaves the region and a `didExitRegion` will be fired.
-Please note that a device can be in proximity with more than one iBeacon at the same time and there can be multiple devices in proximity with the same iBeacon.
+  * When the device is first in contact with a beacon, our mobile SDK will send `didEnterRegion`.
+Then the SDK starts "ranging" (sending `didRangeBeacons` once every second for the first 5 seconds.
+There will be no more events until such device leaves the region and a `didExitRegion` will be fired. e.g., `didEnterRegion` -> `didRangeBeacons` (for 5 seconds) ... -> `didExitRegion` (when exited)
+  * Please note that a device can be in proximity with more than one iBeacon at the same time and there can be multiple devices in proximity with the same iBeacon.

 ### Deliverables
   1. You can build this simulator as a Meteor, iOS or Android application.